You will find the following on this page:

 - Broken Glassware, Waste Laboratory Glassware (WLG)

 One of the most effect methods for the decontamination of biohazardous or infectious material is by steam sterilization.
-When autoclaving, specific requirements must be met in order to ensure proper inactivation of pathogenic materials.
+When autoclaving, specific requirements must be met in order to ensure proper inactivation and include:

 - Use of appropriate cycle time and temperature